elguel/elguelvizspotify.github.io/index.md

 - duration (track duration in ms, converted to minutes for the visualization)
 - popularity (measure based on the total number of plays compared to other tracks and how recent those plays were)
-- energy (a value of 0.0 is least energetic and 1.0 is most energetic)
+- energy (a value of 0.0 is least energetic and 1.0 is most energetic) For more details see [Spotify audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

 {% include groupedchars.html %}

-This chart provides more insight on how average song characteristics differ between the 4 countries:
+This chart provides more insight on how **average song characteristics** differ between the 4 countries:

 {% include 2020chars.html %}

-And this is a chart for 2019 data.
+And this is a chart for **2019 data**.
 We see that there is not much difference between the 2 years.

 {% include 2019chars.html %}

-Let's check also the average number of streams per 1000 people, plotted on the map.
+Let's check also the **average number of streams per 1000 people**, plotted on the map.
 Finland seems to have the smallest number.

 {% include countries20.html %}